Bread & butter — pickled onion & turmeric butter;

 Leather, blackberry and grip.
 A turbo charged red with plenty of grip

-from a vineyard steep in history.
+from a relatively modern winemaking outfit.
 This should be paired up

 with dark meats.
 Unusually made in untoasted oak casks.